conmaol/gadelica/grammar/nouns.md

 >
 > Is i siud a’ chiad shealg a rinn **Fionn**.

 Note that unless otherwise specified all examples are adapted from the *[Fionn](Fionn.md)* text.
-Invented examples are marked as ♾️.
+Where appropriate, invented examples are marked as ◊.

-In these two examples, the nominative masculine proper nouns `Cumhal` and `Fionn` are both bare of grammatical dependents, even though they are themselves dependents (specifically subjects) of verbs, respectively `b’`, `robh` and `rinn`.
+In these two examples, the nominative masculine proper nouns `Cumhal` and `Fionn` are both bare of grammatical dependents, even though they are themselves dependents (specifically subjects) of verbs, respectively `b’` ‘was’, `robh` ‘was’ and `rinn` ‘did’.

 *Common nouns* can also appear bare, in which case they have ‘indefinite’, unmodified meaning.